 Treating a sartorius muscle sprain from ballet?

 Dancers don’t freak out!
 Parents same goes for you!
-Although it can be very painful and put ballerinas out of commission for a little while, a sartorius injury is treatable through common methods, and won’t put you to approach Houston personal injury lawyer!
-According to WebMD and several trainers and doctors that I’ve worked with, they recommend the same thing.
+Although it can be very painful and put ballerinas out of commission for a little while, a sartorius injury is treatable through common methods according to WebMD and several trainers and doctors that I’ve worked with, they recommend the same thing.
 PRICE – protect the muscle, rest the leg, ice the area, compress the muscle, and keep it elevated to reduce the pain and swelling.

 Oftentimes, you’ll see ballerinas try to keep performing even with the injury, but the key is to follow the price protocol.
 Depending on the level of pain, you may want to use crutches to ensure proper rest.
 If icing, remember to ice for 20 minutes each hour, but repeat several times per day (keep a cloth between the skin and the ice to prevent frostbite).
 When compressing do not over tighten the ace bandage or cut off circulation.
 Remember to always speak to a trainer or medical professional to help gauge the severity.